delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Changed Student Union approval rating from 30% to 90%
 ```

+## No References Available On Request

+No one I know that gets jobs does this.
+Make it as easy as physically possible for the recruiter.
+Contacting you to ask for references is another step to them, cut out the middle man and put the contact details for your reference on the CV itself.
+I know that some references will write you letters, and that's good.
+You should hand these in when they ask for qualifications (if they do).

+If you really want to give them letters, write "letters of recommendation available on request" under the contact details for your references.

 ## Make it as easy for your employer as possible

 Really think about who you are applying to.
 If you're applying in the tech industry chances are that they reading your CV on a computer, so hyperlinks in CVs are really cool.
 If not, maybe don't include them as they don't look good when printed out.